Republished with permission via MastersInCommunications.com

 From thumbs up and thumbs down to an okay sign or something a bit more profane, we can quickly convey multiple sentiments with the shape of our fingers.

-Also, the common act of talking with your hands is a crucial component of gesture-based language.
+Also, the common act of talking with your hands is a crucial component of the gesture-based language.

 Many people associate hand gestures while speaking with an excellent grasp of the subject matter.
 At the same time, it provides visual cues for an audience to follow, thereby keeping them engaged and drawn in with the presenter.